 On March 10, 2017, we completed the acquisition of Linear Technology Corporation, an independent manufacturer of high performance analog integrated circuits, which we refer to as the Acquisition.
-In connection with the Acquisition, we have temporarily suspended our share repurchase program.
-The table below summarizes the activity related to stock repurchases for the three months ended May 5, 2018.
+In connection with the Acquisition, we had temporarily suspended our share repurchase program.
+On August 21, 2018, we have reinstated our share repurchase program.
+The table below summarizes the activity related to stock repurchases for the three months ended August 4, 2018.